ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/connect-stories-to-testcases-2.md

 ## 7 Next Up

 You now learned how to link user stories to your test cases.
-The next how-to is [Use ATS in Combination with CI/CD](ats-and-ci-cd-2).
+The next how-to is [How to setup a local Selenium solution](setting-up-a-local-selenium-solution).
 You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.